List of Hindi film families: Ray–Ganguly–Bose family

 The family is related to Ganguly family through the marriage of Ruma Guha Thakurta, niece of Bijoya Ray to Kishore Kumar.

 Roshan family

-Rakesh Roshan Nagrath is an actor from the 1960s to the 1980s.
+Rakesh Roshan is an actor from the 1960s to the 1980s.
 Towards the 1990s he started directing films.
 His brother Rajesh is a music director and does the music for Rakesh's films.
 Rakesh introduced his son Hrithik Roshan Nagrath in 2000 in the film Kaho Naa...
 Pyaar Hai which made Hrithik a star overnight.

 This family is joined to that of producer and director J. Om Prakash, through his daughter Pinky Roshan Nagrath, who is the wife of Rakesh and the mother of Hrithik.
 It also connected to the family of Feroz Khan through designer Sussanne Khan, who is the ex-wife of Hrithik and the mother of their sons Hrehaan and Hridhaan.
 Pashmina Roshan (daughter of Rajesh Roshan and his wife Kanchan Roshan) also joined film industry as an actress with debut movie Ishq Vishk Rebound.